RadicalES/robot-demo-server/api/robot-api.md

 The Robot requires a boot configuration that is supplied by a configuration- server.
 There after communications continue on a transaction-server.
 Splitting concerns for configuration and transaction is not necessary on smaller installations.

 Robots and their API is designed to run at scale with zero network administration requirements.
 A server configuration provider can reboot or reconfigure a Robot or cluster of Robots at will.
-Network parameters or application settings can be change at run time.
+Network parameters or application settings can be changed at run time.

 ## Robot Operations
 Basic purpose of the Robot is to link packhouse floor operations to IT systems in a deterministic manner.
 A LCD screen, LEDs & Buttons provide user interaction.
 One or two scanners can be attached for QC or palletizing purposes.
 Or a scale and scanner for SOLAS scales.
 The Robot and its API provide a single point and consistent solution to real world requirements in packhouses.
 It make it easy for IT systems to connect various operations in packhouses in a simplistic manner.
 The Robot provides a specified bridge between packhouse floor operations and IT systems.

-## Robot DHCP Optional Parameters
+## DHCP Optional Parameters
 It is possible to configure the Robot terminal without accessing the device directly.
 The Robot support additional DHCP scope parameters while acquiring its leased address.
-Two addtional paramters can be specified specifying an IP address and port from where it can retrieve its configuration.
-It is also possible that this server only serve as a first hop to the next location of an configration resource server.
+Two addtional paramters can be included specifying an IP address and port which can provide its runtime configuration.
+It is also possible that this server only serve as a first hop to provode the next location of an configration resource server.

 ### DHCP Optional Parameters
 The table below details the optional parameter values.